awsdocs/aws-cdk-guide/doc_source/hello_world.md

      └─ [+] Delete
 ```

-As you can see, the diff indicates that the `DeletionPolicy` property of the bucket is now set to `DESTROY`, enabling the bucket to be deleted when its stack is deleted\.
+As you can see, the diff indicates that the `DeletionPolicy` property of the bucket is now set to `Delete`, enabling the bucket to be deleted when its stack is deleted\.
 The `UpdateReplacePolicy `is also changed\.

 Don't be confused by the difference in name\.
 The AWS CDK calls it `RemovalPolicy` because its meaning is slightly different from AWS CloudFormation's `DeletionPolicy`: the AWS CDK default is to retain the bucket when the stack is deleted, while AWS CloudFormation's default is to delete it\.
 See [Removal policies](resources.md#resources_removal) for further details\.